wasp-os/wasp-os/README.rst

 Getting Started
 ---------------

-Wasp-os can be installed without using any tools onto the following
+Wasp-os can be installed without using any tools or disassembly onto the following devices:
-devices:

- * Pine64 PineTime (developer edition)
+ * Pine64 PineTime
  * Colmi P8
  * Senbono K9

-The
+Use the
 `Installation Guide <https://wasp-os.readthedocs.io/en/latest/install.html>`_
-contains detailed instructions on how to build and install wasp-os.
+to learn how to build and install wasp-os on these devices.

-At the end of the install process your watch will show the time (03:00) together with a date and battery meter.
+At the end of the install process your watch will show the time (03:00) together with a date and a battery meter.
 When the watch goes into power saving mode you can use the button to wake it again.

 At this point you will also be able to use the Nordic UART Service to